Total TimePrep: 15 min. + standing Bake: 10 min.

-- Place salmon fillets in a large resealable plastic bag; add milk.
-Seal bag and turn to coat.
+- Place salmon fillets in a shallow dish; add milk.
+Turn to coat.
 Let stand for 10 minutes; drain.

 - Meanwhile, in a shallow bowl, combine the pecans, flour, brown sugar, seasoned salt and pepper.
 Coat fillets with pecan mixture, gently pressing into the fish.

-- In a large skillet, brown salmon over medium-high heat in oil.
-Transfer to a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
-Bake at 400° for 8-10 minutes or until fish flakes easily with a fork.
-Yield: 4 servings.
+- In a large cast-iron or other ovenproof skillet, brown salmon over medium-high heat in oil.
+Bake at 400° until fish just begins to flake easily with fork, 8-10 minutes.

 I love this recipe and so easy to make